 No. You need to be excellent on the platforms where your people actually spend time.

 Stop spreading yourself thin across Instagram, LinkedIn, TikTok, Twitter, Facebook, and Pinterest.
-Pick two platforms maximum and dominate them.
+Pick one primary platform and one supporting channel only if your team can sustain both.
 I’d rather see you create incredible content for LinkedIn and have a simple presence everywhere else than watch you create mediocre content for six platforms.

 Multi-channel visibility isn’t about being everywhere: it’s about being findable everywhere.
 This means: